 You can also check the official reports made by the CQC (Care Quality Commission), and ask if the care agencies you’re considering are members of the UKHCA (UK Home Care Association).
 There’s more on this below.

-Yes. a home care provider is subject to checks in the same way as residential care homes are.
+A home care provider is subject to checks in the same way as residential care homes are.

 The UKHCA is the official regulatory body for care agencies in England, Scotland and Wales.
 Membership isn’t compulsory, but it is therefore the sign of a responsible reputable private care agency.
 Home care agencies vetted by the UKHCA are subject to strict, frequent checks and must attend training in order to maintain a high standard of care.